Maziar-Mehr/Feddit-Sentiment-Analysis/README.md

 ## **System Architecture 🏗️**

-Our microservices architecture consists of the following services:
+The microservice architecture consists of the following services:

 ### 🔹 **API Gateway (Flask)**
 - Handles user requests and routes them to the appropriate service.